kyma-project/kyma/docs/application-connector/docs/032-gs-registering-services.md

 The only prerequisite to follow this guide is to have a valid certificate signed by Kyma's Certificate Authority

-Gateway Service and Event Services are exposed via `core-nginx-ingress-controller` and thus you need to use it's port in requests, you can obtain it via:
+Gateway Service and Event Service are exposed via `core-nginx-ingress-controller` and thus you need to use it's port in requests, you can obtain it via:

 ```